APT. (song): Global

+"APT." was the 17th best-selling global single of 2024, earning one billion subscription streams equivalents worldwide according to the International Federation of the Phonographic Industry (IFPI).
+It was the second biggest-song globally on Luminate's 2025 midyear report, earning 1.624 billion on-demand audio streams in the first half of the year.
+"APT." was crowned the number-one best-selling global single of 2025, earning 2.06 billion subscription streams equivalents worldwide according to the IFPI.
+It marked the first time the IFPI Global Single Chart was topped by an artist outside of North America or Europe, and the first time a winning single featured non-English lyrics.
+The win also marked Rosé's first and Mars' second number-one IFPI Global Single (his first being "Just the Way You Are" in 2011).

 Asia

-In South Korea, iChart announced on 27 October that "Apt." had achieved a perfect all-kill, meaning it simultaneously reached number one on all real-time, daily, and weekly charts in the country.
+In South Korea, iChart announced on 27 October that "APT." had achieved a perfect all-kill, meaning it simultaneously reached number one on all real-time, daily, and weekly charts in the country.
 It marked Rosé's first time achieving the feat outside of Blackpink and made her the first K-pop soloist of the decade to earn this milestone both solo and as a group.
 The song debuted at number 17 on the Circle Digital Chart with under two days of tracking and peaked at number one the following week.
-"Apt." remained atop the chart for six consecutive weeks and ten overall weeks.
-In Japan, the song peaked at number one on the Billboard Japan Hot 100 chart dated 20 November 2024 and became the first Western song in over 11 years to top the chart since The Wanted's "Glad You Came" in 2013, as well as the fifth overall.
+"APT." remained atop the chart for six consecutive weeks and ten overall weeks.
+In Japan, the song peaked at number one on the Billboard Japan Hot 100 chart dated 20 November 2024 becoming the fifth Western song to top the chart, the first in over 11 years since The Wanted's "Glad You Came" in 2013.
 It spent three consecutive weeks at the top spot, with four overall, and became the first Western song to achieve multiple consecutive weeks at number one.
-"Apt." also became the first song by a non-Japanese artist in three years to spend two consecutive weeks at the top of Japan's Oricon Streaming Chart, a feat last achieved by BTS with "Permission to Dance" in 2021.
+"APT." also became the first song by a non-Japanese artist in three years to spend two consecutive weeks at the top of Japan's Oricon Streaming Chart, a feat last achieved by BTS with "Permission to Dance" in 2021.